python/devguide/garbage_collector.rst

 the GC knows that ``link 3`` is reachable after all, so it is moved back to the original list and its ``gc_refs`` field is set to one so if the GC visits it again, it does know that is reachable.
-To avoid visiting a object twice, the GC marks all objects that are not visited yet with and once an object is processed is unmarked so the GC does not process it twice.
+To avoid visiting a object twice, the GC marks all objects that are already visited once (by unsetting the ``PREV_MASK_COLLECTING`` flag) so if an object that has already been processed is referred by some other object, the GC does not process it twice.

 .. figure:: images/python-cyclic-gc-5-new-page.png